jfpalchak/help-queue/README.md

 - RTK (v1.9.7)
 - Node (v16.13.1)
 - npm (v8.1.2)
+- Firebase (v9.23.0)
+- Firestore
 - CSS
 - HTML

 ## Description

 Help Queue is a simple React application intended only for practice & learning purposes.
-The application implements Redux for state management, and conditionally renders a number of different components:
+The application implements a NoSQL database with Firestore, as well as Redux for state management in certain branches.
-* a list of tickets,
-* a form to create a ticket,
-* or a form to update / delete an existing ticket

-This project contains multiple branches that show each step of implementing Redux, including a branch specifically for migrating from legacy Redux to Redux Toolkit, implementing best practices [according to official documentation](https://redux.js.org/usage/migrating-to-modern-redux).
+This project contains multiple branches that show each step of implementing Firestore, Hooks, and/or Redux, including a branch specifically for migrating from legacy Redux to Redux Toolkit, implementing best practices [according to official documentation](https://redux.js.org/usage/migrating-to-modern-redux).

 ## Setup & Installation